KodeNerds - AI & Software Development

 The afternoon governance panel tackled questions that many organizations are wrestling with: How do you ensure AI systems are fair?
 How do you maintain compliance with emerging regulations?
 Who's accountable when AI makes mistakes?

 What stood out was the panel's framing of governance not as a constraint on innovation but as its foundation.
-Companies that establish clear ethical guidelines and compliance frameworks early are moving faster because they're not constantly backtracking to address problems.

 "Governance isn't a barrier to AI innovation—it's the foundation that makes sustainable innovation possible."